mulesoft-assets/template-sfdc2sfdc-user-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to syncronize Users between two Salesfoce orgs.
+As a Salesforce admin I want to synchronize Users between two Salesfoce orgs.

 This Template should serve as a foundation for setting an online sync of Users from one SalesForce instance to another.
 Everytime there is a new User or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the User on the target org.